Director, Markets and Culture

 Lincoln gave the keynote address at the Second International Symposium of the Female Scientists Support Unit at Nihon University in Tokyo, and has been an invited speaker at the National Science Foundation, the American Veterinary Medical Association, the Association for Women in Science, the Dallas County Community College District STEM Summit, the Women's Transportation Seminar, and numerous other meetings of scholars and professionals.
 Her research has received national and international exposure in the Washington Post, the Wall Street Journal, The Times (of London), and elsewhere.

-Lincoln was recently interviewed on CNN's Anderson Cooper AC360 program, where she discussed the change in veterinary medicine from an occupation mostly filled by men to one increasingly held by women.
+Lincoln was interviewed on CNN's Anderson Cooper AC360 program, where she discussed the change in veterinary medicine from an occupation mostly filled by men to one increasingly held by women.
 View the video here.

 In March, Lincoln was interviewed on CBS for a segment on the new book by Facebook COO Sheryl Sandburg "Lean In: Women, Work, and the Will to Lead."
 View the video here.